reyemai/exercises/README.md

 # Exercises repository

-Collection of assignements, interviews test, and personal indipendent projects.
+Collection of assignments, interviews test, and personal independent projects.

 ## Content
 1. Message Queue [C++]
-1. Test an Interactive Console Program [Python]
+2. Test an Interactive Console Program [Python]
-1. Basic C Exercises [C]
+3. Basic C Exercises [C]
+4. Django DB Access API [Python]

 ## General Structure
-In each folder there is a `readme.txt` that explains the content of the folder.
+In each folder there is a `readme.txt`|`.md` that explains the content of the folder.

-A `description.txt` will instead contain the plain version of the original instructions I was given.
+A `description.txt`|`.md` will instead contain the original instructions I was given.

 ### Message Queue
 Exercise to test C++ skills.
 It contains: